Temple Cup: History

 In the 1880s, there had been postseason play between the winners of the National League and the American Association, but following the 1891 season, the National League absorbed the Association, becoming a 12-team league.
 In 1892, the National League played split season followed by a postseason championship series, but then abandoned split season.
 In 1893, the Pittsburgh Pirates finished second to the Boston Beaneaters.
 The Pirates' president, William Chase Temple, felt that his team should have the option of having a playoff series to claim the title.
 As a result, Temple had an $800 trophy minted and he donated it to the league.

 Much like the long running Stanley Cup of the National Hockey League and the Temple Cup's baseball predecessor, the Dauvray Cup (awarded 1887–1893), there was only one actual Temple Cup to be passed along to each baseball season's winning team and city.
 If any team had won three titles, that team would have gained permanent possession of the Cup.

 Revenue from the Temple Cup series was to be split 65% to 35% between the winner and the loser, but the players of the first series agreed to split the money evenly.
 However, after that 1894 series, the New York Giants cheated some Baltimore Orioles players out of their money, tainting the Cup and prompting Temple to sell the Pirates in disgust.

 The Baltimore Orioles appeared in every Temple Cup series, winning the last two and thus coming the closest to gaining permanent possession of the trophy.
-Having moved over to the National League with several other strong American Association franchises, the powerful, scrappy Baltimore teams continued their winning ways from the old Association, capturing three National League pennants in a row (1894–1896) and winning the Temple Cup in 1896 and 1897.
-Owner/manager Ned Hanlon (1857–1937), a Baltimorean and one of the most talented baseball men of the sport's early era, ran the team with talented players like "Wee Willie" Keeler (1872–1923), Wilbert Robinson (1863–1934), and John McGraw (1873–1934).
+Having moved over to the National League with several other strong American Association franchises, the Baltimore teams continued to win, capturing three National League pennants in a row (1894–1896) and winning the Temple Cup in 1896 and 1897.
+Owner/manager Ned Hanlon (1857–1937), a Baltimorean and considered one of the most talented baseball men of the sport's early era, ran the team with players like "Wee Willie" Keeler (1872–1923), Wilbert Robinson (1863–1934), and John McGraw (1873–1934).